fp7-ofelia/ocf/src/doc/expedient/source/user/tutorial.rst

 actions in the project such as changing the project's information, adding users to the project, or creating slices.

-Click on the "Create" button in the Projects section.
+Click on the :guilabel:`Create` button in the Projects section.
 You will most likely encounter a "Permission Denied" page.
 You will need to request the permission from someone who can allow you to create a project.
 Most likely, this would be an administrator.
-So select a user to make the request to ("Permission Owner"), add a message that helps the administrator make a decision to allow you to create a project, and click "Request".
+So select a user to make the request to (:guilabel:`Permission Owner`), add a message that helps the administrator make a decision to allow you to create a project, and click :guilabel:`Request`.

 Once your administrator approves the request, you can go back to the homepage and try to create the project again.
-Choose a simple descriptive short name, add a description for the project, and click "Save".
+Choose a simple descriptive short name, add a description for the project, and click :guilabel:`Save`.

 You will be redirected to the project's detail page where you can manage the project.